JenniferPeterson1203/unit-fundamentals/arrays/readme.md

 // A sneaky elf has set fire to my Tums!
 // A sneaky elf has set fire to my hair clip!
-// A sneaky elf has set fire to my kitten food!
+// A sneaky elf has set fire to my coin pouch!
 ```

 ## Putting it all together